matochondrion/rpsls_winner_service/README.md

 ## ToDo

+- Implement a config file or ENV variables to make setting the `winner_service` URL simpler.
+Currently this setup needs to be done by hand in several places.
-- Impliment a test suite for all endpoints and functions.
+- Implement a test suite for all endpoints and functions.
-- Refactor code to be cleaner, better DRY implimentations, etc.
 - Include type checking for request sent to the API, for security.
+- Refactor code to be cleaner, better DRY implementations, etc.